CraigJPerry/home-network/README.md

 * Provision the ansible user account with required sudo access
 * Establish a crontab to download and play local.yml every hour

+### Notes ###

+All my roles come with a tests.yml, there is no widely adopted convention for tests as yet.
+This works for me, so far.